charMstr/ft_services/srcs/mysql/README.md

 Logs from the database important actions(CREATE, ALTER, INSERT, UPDATE and DELETE) are also recorded,  thanks to the **_log-bin_** option.
 But for now they are not redirected to docker log collection.

+## REASONS IT DID NOT WORK

+The default mariadb-server.cnf conf file found at the /etc/my.cnf.d/ location contains a line that makes it available only on localhost.
+`skip-networking` option should be commented out (off by default).

+A simple error in the file being redirect into the mysql client for the creation of the database would stop the container.
+It is probably a fail-safe proof behavior from the mysqld_safe script, not allowing us to start the daemon as long as the password for the mysql user has not been set?